germanv73/DevLogs/JavaLogs/log.md

 #### Video Course

-I added a new feature which will allow the user to **DELETE** a student from the database.
+**Progress**: I added a new feature which will allow the user to **DELETE** a student from the database.
 The first step is to update the list-students.jsp page so that there is a link to delete a student.
 Then, the StudentControllerServlet will process the DELETE command.
 And finally, the StudentDbUtil class will delete the requested student.

 In the list-students.jsp file, I first added a Delete option right next to the Update link in the same data cell.
 Next, I used the JSTL tag **<c:url></c:url>** so that I could link it to the text **Delete** in the data cell.
 Inside the URL JSTL tag, I used the **<c:param></c:param>** tag in order to pass a couple of variables to the StudentControllerServlet.
 The first command was the **DELETE** value.
 The second parameter is the student id so that we know which student we need to delete.
 Finally, I added and href for the Delete text and referenced the delete tag I created.
 One last thing I did was added a simple prompt with Javascript to ensure the user wants to proceed.
 If the user cancels, nothing happens but if the user selects okay, then the user is directed to the href link (delete link).